bjorngli/fys4150/Project2/task b/README.md

 gFortran, Python with matplotlib and latex?

 ## NB!
-Delete dimension.dat, iterations.dat after every run!
-Had problems with finding a good way to write the values to file so as of now it's done by appending which, if the .dat files are nt deleted, will continue to write in the .dat file repeating itself.
+Delete dimension.dat and iterations.dat after every run!
+Had problems with finding a good way to write the values to file so as of now it's done by appending which, if the .dat files are not deleted, will continue to write in the .dat file repeating itself.